 Faster Incident Response: In the unfortunate event of a cybersecurity incident, MXDR streamlines the incident response process.
 With detailed insights into the attack chain and compromised assets, organisations can take swift and targeted actions to contain and mitigate the damage.

 Scalability: As SMBs grow and evolve, their IT infrastructure becomes more complex.
-MXDR is scalable and can adapt to changes in the organisation’s size and technology landscape.
+MXDR is scalable and can adapt to changes in your organisation’s size and technology landscape.
 This flexibility ensures that cybersecurity remains effective even as the business expands.

 Regulatory Compliance: Many industries have specific cybersecurity regulations that SMBs must adhere to.
 MXDR helps organisations meet these compliance requirements by maintaining a high level of security and providing the necessary documentation to demonstrate due diligence.